Our Methodology

 Important Disclaimer

-This methodology produces educational comparisons and reviews — not personalized financial, legal, or tax advice.
+This methodology produces educational comparisons, reviews, and legal explanations — not personalized financial, legal, or tax advice.
 Daniel Hayes is not a licensed attorney, Certified Public Accountant (CPA), Enrolled Agent (EA), registered investment advisor, or insurance broker.
-For decisions affecting your money, consult a qualified, licensed professional in your jurisdiction.
+For decisions affecting your money, legal position, or taxes, consult a qualified, licensed professional in your jurisdiction.

 Reach the Editor